themusiclab/language-experience-music/README.md

 Further data and information are available elsewhere:
 - the data required for the analyses and visualizations is at https://zenodo.org/record/7614189#.Y-LAp-xBz0p
 - the pre-registration is available at https://osf.io/xurdb.
-- you can participate in the naïve listener experiment at <https://themusiclab.org/quizzes/ids>.
+- you can participate in the music perception test at <https://themusiclab.org/quizzes/miq>.

 **For assistance, please contact the corresponding authors: Jingxuan Liu (jl6297@gsb.columbia.edu), Courtney Hilton (courtney.hilton@auckland.ac.nz), and Samuel Mehr (sam@yale.edu).**